 Updating the Look

-If you’re happy with the layout of your current bathroom but feel it just needs a refresher, then you’ll be focusing your attention on material selection and perhaps new cabinetry or plumbing fixtures.
+Happy with the layout of your current bathroom and feel it just needs a refresh?
+Focus your attention on material selection, and perhaps add new cabinetry or plumbing fixtures.
 You can find lots of ingenious ideas online for how to make a small bathroom look bigger.

 Better Functionality and More Storage